MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiastackwalkhelper-functionfragmentsforva.md

 ### Parameters

- `vaFunc`
+ `[in] vaFunc`

-[in] The virtual address of the function.
+ The virtual address of the function.

- `cbFunc`
+ `[in] cbFunc`

-[in] The total size in bytes of the function (that is, the length of the function).
+ The total size in bytes of the function (that is, the length of the function).

-`cFragments`
+ `[in] cFragments`

-[in] The count of elements allocated for `pVaFragment` and `pLenFragment`.
+ The count of elements allocated for `pVaFragment` and `pLenFragment`.

- `pVaFragment`
+ `[out] pVaFragment`

-[out] Array buffer to receive the virtual addresses of each fragment.
+ Array buffer to receive the virtual addresses of each fragment.
 This buffer must be at least `cFragments` elements long.

- `pLenFragment`
+ `[out] pLenFragment`

-[out] Array buffer to receive the length, in bytes, of each fragment.
+ Array buffer to receive the length, in bytes, of each fragment.
 This buffer must be at least `cFragments` elements long.

 ## Return Value